arktekk/rest-workshop/slides/http/one/05_security.md

 * Not secure, unless sent over HTTPS

 .notes Simple, easy to deploy.
-.notes SHOULD NOT be used unless using HTTPS.
+SHOULD NOT be used unless using HTTPS.

 !SLIDE bullets incremental
 # Digest Authentication #